mathiasertl/xmpp-backends/README.md

 ### 0.6.0 (TBR)

 * Update requirements.
+* New ``xmpp_backends.fake_xmpp`` Django app to allow easier development if you're developing a Django app.
+* ``ejabberdctl`` backend now also accepts a list of commands to enable running this backend together with an ejabberd instance running inside a Docker container.
+* Fix autodoc documentation for ``xmpp_backends.django``.
 * Test interface based on blacklist of functions, not on whitelist.

 ### 0.5.0 (2017-09-24)